 - Seats: 120

-- Wine: a well-chosen list has firm prices, kicking off at about £20
+- Wine: a well-chosen list has firm prices, kicking off in the low £20’s

 - Nearest station: Charing Cross Rail and Underground